icopy-site/awesome/docs/awesome/awesome-javascript.md

 * [SweetAlert](https://github.com/t4t5/sweetalert) - An awesome replacement for JavaScript's alert.
 * [baguetteBox.js](https://github.com/feimosi/baguetteBox.js) - Simple and easy to use lightbox script written in pure JavaScript.
 * [colorbox](https://github.com/jackmoore/colorbox) - A light-weight, customizable lightbox plugin for jQuery.
-* [fancyBox](https://github.com/fancyapps/fancyBox) - A tool that offers a nice and elegant way to add zooming functionality for images, html content and multi-media on your webpages.
 * [swipebox](https://github.com/brutaldesign/swipebox) - A touchable jQuery lightbox
 * [jBox](https://github.com/StephanWagner/jBox) - jBox is a powerful and flexible jQuery plugin, taking care of all your popup windows, tooltips, notices and more.